South African Multiple Option Settlement (SAMOS) system

 Settlement system participants

-ABSA Bank Limited CLS Bank International
+ABSA Bank Limited CLS Bank International SADC Integrated Regional Bank

-Bank Zero Mutual Bank HBZ Bank Limited The South African Reserve Bank
+Bank of China Limited Johannesburg Branch HBZ Bank Limited The South African Reserve Bank

-Citibank N.A Nedbank Limited
+Citibank N.A Sasfin Bank Limited

-SAMOS Customer Support Centre
+SAMOS Business Operation Centre

-SAMOS operates seven days a week.
+SAMOS System operates seven days a week.
 The settlement day starts at one second after midnight and closes at midnight.

 Operational hours